Quantitative delocalisation for the Gaussian and $q$-SOS long-range chains: Introduction

-Below is a table describing the behaviour of the discrete Gaussian chain depending on the inverse temperature $\beta$ and the range exponent $\alpha$.
-The new results (or alternative proofs) obtained in this article are displayed in bold.
+Below is a table describing the behaviour of the integer-valued Gaussian chain depending on the inverse temperature $\beta$ and the range exponent $\alpha$.
+The new results are displayed in bold and the alternative proofs of known results are displayed in blue.